ryssbowh/craft-themes/DEVELOPERS.md

     'eagerLoad' => false
 ];
 ```
-All the default templates defined by this plugin expect fields to be eager loaded, if you switch off that feature you need to make sure every template is overriden.
+:warning: All the default templates defined by this plugin expect fields to be eager loaded, if you switch off that feature you need to make sure every template is overriden.

 ## Twig